- What Causes Weight Gain During Pregnancy?

-Dehydration is a big no, as it comes in the way of proper bowel movement and a satisfying meal.
-Water makes sure toxins are flushed regularly and helps reduce morning sickness.
+Staying hydrated during pregnancy is important as dehydration can affect your bowel movements.
+Water makes sure toxins are flushed regularly and helps lower morning sickness.

-Well, while simple sugars in bread or pasta are best avoided, complex carbohydrates like brown rice, whole grain bread or whole grain pasta help you.
+Simple sugars in bread or pasta or refined flour products are best avoided, complex carbohydrates like brown rice, whole grain bread, or whole grain pasta.
 They ensure that you stay full for long hours, and won’t give you unhealthy cravings.

 - Daily Routines Remain the Same

 Pregnancy should not interfere with your daily routine drastically till the later stages.
 If you are an athlete, you may continue your sport under expert supervision and with a doctor’s approval.
 Yes, gradually you may need to change your movements, as your girth expands and your centre of gravity changes.